octobercms/october/.github/CONTRIBUTING.md

 - Describe the problem clearly in the Pull Request description
 - Please make your fix on the `develop` branch.
 This makes merging much easier.
-- Do not edit compiled asset files such as `october.css`, `framework.css`, etc. directly.
-Instead, edit the LESS files inside the `less/` directory and then run `php artisan october:util compile assets` from the project root and commit the changed LESS files as well as the recompiled asset files.
+ - Do not edit compiled asset files such as `october.css`, `storm.js`, `framework.css`, `framework.combined.js`, `framework-min.js` etc. directly.
+Instead, edit the LESS files inside the `less/` directory for updating the styles.
+For javascript files edit the **non-minified** and **non-combined versions**.
+Then run `php artisan october:util compile assets` from the project root and commit the changes including the recompiled asset files from the artisan command.
+For a full list of commands see the documentation here: https://octobercms.com/docs/console/commands#october-util-command
 - For any change that you make, **please also add a test case(s)** in the `tests/unit` directory.
 This helps us understand the issue and make sure that it will stay fixed forever.

 Thank you for your contributions!